Money in the Bank (2018): Preliminary matches

 In the sixth match, Carmella defended the SmackDown Women's Championship against Asuka.
-Carmella began by executing kicks to Asuka's knees and head before Asuka countered with a Kneebar.
-Carmella managed to get out of the hold by touching the ropes.
-Asuka then performed a High Knee, following it up with a German Suplex.
+Carmella began by kicking Asuka's knees and head before Asuka countered with a Kneebar.
+Carmella escaped from the hold by touching the ropes.
+Asuka then performed a High Knee followed by a German Suplex.
 As Asuka connected with a kick to Carmella and was about to pin her, she was distracted by a person masquerading as her.
-The masked figure was revealed to be a returning James Ellsworth.
+The masked figure was revealed to be James Ellsworth.
 Carmella took advantage of the distraction and performed a superkick on Asuka to retain the title.

 After that, AJ Styles defended the WWE Championship against Shinsuke Nakamura in a Last Man Standing match.
 Early in the match, Nakamura aggressively countered Styles' Phenomenal Forearm by kicking Styles' leg.
-He then went for a low blow but Styles avoided it and landed a Pelé Kick.
-Midway through the bout, Nakamura performed a Kinshasa on Styles on top of the German broadcast table, but Styles stood at a nine count.
-Nakamura threw Styles through a table, which was positioned in the corner in the ring, only for Styles to stand at a nine count.
+He then used a low blow but Styles avoided it and landed a Pelé Kick.
+Midway through the bout, Nakamura performed a Kinshasa on Styles on top of the German broadcast table but Styles stood at a nine count.
+Nakamura threw Styles through a table in the corner in the ring but Styles stood at a nine count.
 Styles began to target Nakamura's leg and applied the Calf Crusher on Nakamura.
 Styles began to strike Nakamura with a chair.
 As Nakamura begged Styles to stop, Styles relented.
-Seizing the moment, Nakamura retaliated with a low blow, but Styles managed to stand at an eight count.
+Seizing the moment, Nakamura retaliated with a low blow but Styles stood at an eight count.
 At ringside, Nakamura performed another Kinshasa on Styles, who stood at a nine count.
 Styles then performed a Phenomenal Forearm off a broadcast table on Nakamura and followed up with a Styles Clash off the steel steps, with Nakamura standing at a nine count.
-In the end, Styles performed another Phenomenal Forearm on Nakamura through one of the broadcast tables.
-Nakamura could not stand up by the ten count, thus Styles retained the title.
+Styles performed another Phenomenal Forearm on Nakamura through one of the broadcast tables.
+Nakamura could not stand up by the ten count and Styles retained the title.

 Next, Nia Jax defended the Raw Women's Championship against Ronda Rousey.
-Jax initially dominated by tossing Rousey across the ring twice and applying the Samoan Drop.
+Jax initially dominated by twice tossing Rousey across the ring and applying the Samoan Drop.
 As Rousey countered with a kimura lock, Jax overcame it and slammed Rousey with a sitout powerbomb.
-As Jax went for another sitout powerbomb, Rousey used the hurricanrana throw, but Jax caught and dropped her for a two count.
+As Jax went for another sitout powerbomb, Rousey used the hurricanrana throw but Jax caught and dropped her for a two count.
 Rousey came back by applying the armbar over the ropes on Jax and performed a crossbody for a two count.
 In the climax, Jax countered an armbar into a roll-up for a two count.
-Rousey then performed a modified Rock Bottom on Jax and looked for the armbar again, but Alexa Bliss appeared and attacked Rousey with the Money in the Bank briefcase to cause a disqualification, allowing Jax to retain.
-Bliss further attacked Rousey and Jax before cashing the contract in.
+Rousey then performed a modified Rock Bottom on Jax and attempted the armbar again but new Ms. Money in the Bank Alexa Bliss appeared and attacked Rousey with her Money in the Bank briefcase to cause a disqualification, allowing Jax to retain the title.
+Bliss again attacked Rousey and Jax before cashing in the contract.
 Bliss performed a Bliss DDT and Twisted Bliss on Jax to win the title for a third time.